YakoViTo/PerceptronAdaline/README.md

    2) generate_labels(points, m, b): This function generates the classification labels (1 or -1) for the generated points.
 It takes as input the matrix of points and the coefficients m and b of the line y = mx + b.
 It labels the points according to their position with respect to the line.
 Points above the line will be labeled as 1, and points below will be labeled as -1.

+   3) PerceptronSimple: This is the implementation of the Simple Perceptron, a class that will be used to perform the classification.
+It has an __init__ constructor where the weights and bias are initialized randomly.
+The learning rate and the number of epochs for training can also be specified.
+It has a function activation(x) that implements the activation function of the Perceptron (in this case, the sign function).
+And the function train(X, y) performs the Perceptron training by adjusting the weights and bias using the Perceptron learning algorithm.

+   4) Adaline: This is the implementation of Adaline, another class that will be used for classification.
+Like the Simple Perceptron, it has an __init__ constructor where the weights and bias are initialized randomly.
+The learning rate and the number of epochs for training can be specified.
+It has an activation(x) function that simply returns the unmodified value (identity function).
+And the function train(X, y) performs the Adaline training by adjusting the weights and bias using the Adaline learning algorithm.

+   5) plot_data_and_line(data, labels, m, b, title): This function is used to plot the training points and the original line along with the Simple Perceptron and Adaline results.
+It takes as input the data matrix, the classification labels, the m and b coefficients of the original line and a title for the plot.
+It plots the training points in different colors according to their labels and draws the original line.
+It also draws the lines learned by the Simple Perceptron and the Adaline.